To sign up for a free trial of Databricks, click the TRY DATABRICKS button at the top of this page.

 You should be taken directly to your new workspace.
 If not, just click the workspace name on the Workspaces page in the account console to take you there.
 You can also bookmark the workspace URL and log in using the same username (email) and password you used to access the account console.

-- Try out the Get started as a Databricks Workspace user tutorial.
+- Try out the Get started as a Databricks Data Science & Engineering user tutorial.

-- Follow the Getting started with Databricks learning paths and watch the introductory videos.
+- Follow the Getting started learning paths and watch the introductory videos.

 - Run the quickstart notebook available on your new workspace’s Welcome page.